-And if you don’t like the activities, you’ll be enamored by the palm fronds swaying in the wind while you lay out or catch up on your latest novel as you hear the gentle surf come to shore as its done for thousands of years.
+And if you don’t like the activities, you’ll be enamored by the palm fronds swaying in the wind while you layout or catch up on your latest novel as you hear the gentle surf come to shore as it has done for thousands of years.

 - Sand – gold, medium powder, some rock